Low carbon Heating

 Heat Pumps with radiators

 The typical air source heat pump, you are looking at costs ranging from £9,000 to £20,000.
 You may have to change your current radiators for larger ones as the water in not as hot so requires a bigger surface area.
-You can "coast" through the day and heat at night on low tariff for further savings.
+You can "coast" through the day and heat at night on low tariff for further savings and when combined with solar PVs gives the greatest savings on energy costs.
 Pros

 |